A look behind the scenes – Sustainability Management and Life Cycle Engineering at the Fraunhofer IST

 How can sustainability be measured?

 Through the analysis of ecological, social and economic impacts by means of indicators and evaluation systems (e.g. LCA, LCC, S-LCA), progress towards sustainability can be quantified and evaluated.
 The most well-known are the Life Cycle Assessment (LCA) and the product carbon footprint.
-Depending on the objective and focus, the methods to be selected vary.
+Depending on the objective and focus, the methods used vary.
 Other approaches concentrate, for example, on the efficiency of resource utilization, biodiversity and many other aspects.

 LCE, LCA, LCC: there are numerous abbreviations.
 What exactly do they mean?